-The B.A. with a major in architectural studies design is for students who are interested in the architecture profession and who may continue their studies by earning a graduate professional degree in Architecture.
-The master's degree in Architecture is a professional degree and generally takes two or more years to complete if the student enters with the pre-professional B.A. in architectural studies design.
+The B.A. with a major in architectural -studies design is for students who are interested in the architecture profession and who may continue their studies by earning a graduate professional degree in Architecture.
+The master's degree in Architecture is a professional degree and generally takes two or more years to complete if the student enters with the pre-professional B.A. in architectural -studies design.

 The college also offers a design and construction concurrent degree (B.A. in Architectural Studies Design, B.S. in Construction Management), awarded after completion of 227 credits.
 Students interested in this double degree must complete the prerequisites for the Architectural Studies Design major, be admitted to Architectural Studies Design, and then apply to Construction Management while completing the Architectural Studies Design major.
 This is a five-year program.
-In addition, the College of Built Environments offers three other bachelor degrees: the B.L.A. in landscape architecture, a five-year professional degree; the B.S. in Community, Environment, and Planning, a four-year interdisciplinary degree:
+In addition, the College of Built Environments offers three other bachelor degrees: the B.L.A. in landscape architecture, a five-year professional degree; the B.S. in Construction Management, a four-year professional degree; and the B.A. in Community, Environment, and Planning, a four-year interdisciplinary degree.